Edge (wrestler)

-Adam Joseph Copeland (born October 30, 1973), better known by the ring name Edge, is a Canadian professional wrestler and actor.
-He is signed to All Elite Wrestling (AEW), where he performs under his real name.
-He is best known for his tenures in WWE, where he performed from 1998 to 2011 and again from 2020 to 2023.
+Adam Joseph Copeland (born October 30, 1973) is a Canadian professional wrestler and actor.
+He is signed to All Elite Wrestling (AEW), where he performs under his real name and is one-half of the reigning AEW World Tag Team Champions with Christian Cage as Cage & Cope.
+He is best known for his tenures in World Wrestling Federation/Entertainment (WWF/WWE), where he performed from 1998 to 2011 and again from 2020 to 2023 under the ring name Edge.

-Adam made his professional wrestling debut in 1992, wrestling in many independent promotions and competing in singles and tag team competition, the latter with long-time friend Christian Cage.
+Copeland made his professional wrestling debut in 1992, wrestling in many independent promotions and competing in singles and tag team competition, the latter with long-time friend Christian Cage.
 In 1997, he signed a developmental deal with the World Wrestling Federation (WWF, renamed WWE in 2002) and made his televised debut in 1998 under the ring name Edge.
 After winning the Intercontinental Championship in 1999, he formed a tag team with Christian, and the two won the World Tag Team Championship seven times.
 During this time, they gained notoriety due to their participation in Tables, Ladders, and Chairs matches.
 They are considered one of the major teams that revived tag team wrestling during the Attitude Era.
-The team split in 2001 and edge embarked on a successful solo career.
-He won a total of 31 championships in WWE, holding the World Heavyweight Championship (2002–2013 version) a record 7 times, the WWE Championship 4 times, the Intercontinental Championship five times, the United States Championship once, the World Tag Team Championship a record 12 times, and the WWE Tag Team Championship twice.
+The team split in 2001 and Edge embarked on a successful solo career.
+He won a total of 31 championships in WWE, holding the World Heavyweight Championship (2002–2013 version) a record seven times, the WWE Championship four times, the Intercontinental Championship five times, the United States Championship once, the World Tag Team Championship a record 12 times, and the WWE Tag Team Championship twice.
 He is WWE's 14th Triple Crown Champion and 7th Grand Slam Champion.
 He won the 2001 King of the Ring tournament, the first Money in the Bank ladder match at WrestleMania 21 in 2005, and the 2010 Royal Rumble match, making him the first wrestler to achieve all three.